spatel1245/BeSocial/README.md

 feedback.
 Specifically,

 - schema.sql the script to create the database schema with integrity constraints.
-- trigger.sql the script containing definitions of the triggers.
+- triggerOLDDONTRUN.sql the script containing definitions of the triggers.
 - sample-data.sql the script containing all insert statements.
 - optional-queries.sql the script containing your additional SQL queries.